dotnet/core-setup/Documentation/design-docs/framework-version-resolution.md

 It's important for this setting to work "on top" of the roll forward settings described above.
 We need to be able to test pre-release versions without otherwise changing the roll forward policy chosen by the app/environment and without changing the app's configuration assets (files, command line and so on).
 The other possibilities:
 * `.runtimeconfig.json` version of this setting - this would allow per-framework-reference setting.
 This may come useful when testing third party framework pre-release versions, but right now there's no such scenario yet.
 Even then the environment variable might be enough to support testing.
 * CLI version of this setting - this would allow per-process setting (unlike the env. variable which is inherited by all child processes).
 This is not needed for the testing scenario described above.
 Currently we're not aware of another scenario which would require such behavior.

+Also of note is that SemVer2 rules still apply, and thus pre-release versions order before the respective release version counterpart.
+So even if this setting is on, application referring to `3.0.0` will NOT run `3.0.0-preview` regardless of roll forward settings.
+This is because per versioning rules it would be a downgrade to run on the pre-release and the framework resolution doesn't allow any downgrades.

 Pros
 * Enables easy testing of future releases using pre-release versions.